sdegongzuo/BeeCount/README_EN.md

 ## 📄 Open Source License

-This project is open-sourced under the [MIT License](LICENSE).
-You are free to use, modify, and distribute.
+This project uses a Business Source License.
+Free for personal use, commercial use requires paid authorization.
+See [LICENSE](LICENSE) for details.

 ## ⚠️ Disclaimer